 Coaching credentials such as the ICF’s ACC and PCC, and the Center for Credentialing & Education’s BCC have requirements for both coach training and coaching experience.
-This post explores the requirements for what counts as coaching experience, especially in light of the recent changes made by the ICF.
+This post explores the requirements for what counts as coaching experience.

 While it is probably obvious, all hours that you submit should be coaching hours – not therapy, consulting, mentoring, but coaching hours, working with individuals, groups, or organizations.
 You’re not healing issues from the past, offering advice, but rather a strength-based approach that focuses primarily on where your client is now and where they would like to go in the future.
 Additionally, for all credentials, an hour is 60 minutes and sessions less than a full hour should be proportional.
 One hour of group coaching should be counted as one hour, not based on the number of participants.